 Are there confirmed cases of COVID-19 in Washburn County?

-- As of 12:00 p.m. on Thursday, June 4, 2020 there have been 2 (two) positive test results for COVID-19 in Washburn County.
+- As of 1:00 p.m. on Sunday, August 2, 2020 there have been thirty-five (35) positive test results for COVID-19 in Washburn County.
 We are not releasing information on specific locations in order to protect patient privacy under HIPAA.
 Any information that could lead to the identification of an individual will not be released.
 Individuals who had close contact with any confirmed cases will be contacted by the Health Department.

 - For current cases and tests in Wisconsin by county, visit the DHS outbreak page.